 You cannot effectively compete in a market you do not understand.
-Yet many businesses build websites, create content, and run ads without ever systematically analyzing what their competitors are doing online.
-This leads to me-too marketing that fails to differentiate and missed opportunities that competitors are not addressing.
+Yet many businesses build websites, create content, and run ads without ever systematically analyzing what other businesses are doing online.
+This leads to me-too marketing that fails to differentiate and missed opportunities that other agencies are not addressing.

-At AppWT, competitive analysis is a standard part of our web design and marketing strategy process.
-Before we build or optimize anything, we need to understand the competitive landscape our clients are operating in.
+At AppWT, market analysis is a standard part of our web design and marketing strategy process.
+Before we build or optimize anything, we need to understand the marketplace our clients are operating in.

 Identifying Your Real Online Competitors

-Your online competitors may not be the same businesses you compete with offline.
+Your online other agencies may not be the same businesses you compete with offline.
 A local plumber competes with national platforms like Angi and HomeAdvisor in search results, not just the plumber down the street.
 Identify who actually appears when your potential customers search for your services.

 Search for your top 10-15 target keywords and note which businesses appear consistently.
-These are your primary online competitors.
+These are your primary other online businesses.
 Include organic results, paid ads, Map Pack results, and AI search results in your analysis.

 What to Analyze